 The search for an inclusive national day might consider this problem.

-But becuase Australia Day falls so close to the beginning of the school year there is an opportunity to emphasise to students the citizenship aspect of this Day close to the Day itself.
+But because Australia Day falls so close to the beginning of the school year there is an opportunity to emphasise to students the citizenship aspect of this Day close to the Day itself.

 At each Year level, the Citizenship, diversity and identity strand of the Civics and Citizenship curriculum covers some aspect of citizenship, from understanding what groups contribute to civil society to the possibilities for personal participation.
 The national Australia Day Awards reward those citizens who have been recognised as epitomising the cultural and civic values of our society.
 Such awards showcase the diversity of activities that contribute to social cohesion and our national identity.